The Upper-Division Curriculum

 - THEATR 4930: Adaptation of Literature for the Stage

 - THEATR 4935: Adaptation of Literature for Film

-Fourteen hours (3000/4000 level or Honors 2000H or above) of acceptable non-Journalism courses beyond the 65 Credits listed above are needed to meet the degree requirements.
-Students in the Strategic Communication Interest Area must complete three of these 15 hours in Marketing.
-Courses in this category may be in the liberal arts and sciences (see the CUE-approved list), or they may be applied courses.
+Eleven hours from 3000/4000 level or GN HON 2000H or above of acceptable non-Journalism courses are also required to meet degree requirements.
+Students in the Strategic Communication Interest Area must complete three of these hours in Marketing.
+Courses in this category may be in the liberal arts and sciences or they may be applied courses.
 Applied courses make it easier for students to double-major or minor in areas such as business, engineering, education, human environmental sciences, hotel and restaurant management, and agriculture.
 Most courses in those areas fall into this category.
 Please see your adviser if you have questions regarding courses in this area.